DepTyCheck/verilog-model/README.md

 ### Usage

 The generator produces SystemVerilog test designs.
 Each generated file corresponds to a **separate test**.

 - By default, tests are printed to the console, but you can specify a directory to save files using `--to`.
 - Every run produces different tests.
 You can set the seed manually to make results reproducible with `--seed` (the `--seed` option expects two numbers).

-  To see which seeds are actually used, add the `--seed-name` flag to include the seed in file names, and the `--seed-content` flag to print the seed inside the file.
+  To see which seeds are actually used, add the `--seed-name` flag to include the seed in filenames, and the `--seed-content` flag to print the seed inside the file.

 For all available options, run: